 Companies spend a lot on promotions—nearly $1 trillion each year.
 But sadly, about 40% of that expenditure doesn’t drive the desired results and calls out the need for revenue optimization according to a report by Nielsen.

-A big result of a billing and revenue automation system is better calibrated pricing.
+A big result of an automated billing software is better calibrated pricing.
 Revenue management software allows businesses to carry out revenue management tasks more effectively.
 It makes use of data from within and outside the organization and helps businesses make more informed decisions.
 Ultimately, algorithms which can carry out real-time analysis of a company’s demand for its products and services can help teams calculate ideal pricing.

 3. Boosts product development